ENT510/LGF_Stash/readme.md

 exports.LGF_Stash:updateStashCoords(stashId, newCoords)

--- This export retrieves all stash data from the database. (server exports) exports.LGF_Stash:getAllStashData()
+-- This export retrieves all stash data from the database. (server exports)
+---@return StashData | A table containing all stash data from the database exports.LGF_Stash:getAllStashData()

 -- This export checks if the player is the owner of a specific stash. (server exports)